 Events and seminars

-The CSHE is host to some of the University's major events such as, the Provost's Summit, the Melbourne Teaching Showcase and teaching and learning forums. (more information...)
+The Melbourne CSHE hosts some of the University's major events such as, the Provost's Summit, the Melbourne Teaching Showcase and teaching and learning forums. (more information...)

 For academic staff